DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/behaviour-management.md

 ## What support is there for trainee teachers?
 As a teacher you’re never going to be perfect.
 You’re constantly learning and the variety and support you get through your day through learning all of these different things is really important.

-On most teacher training courses you might watch lots of different classes and how a particular teacher works with them.
+On most teacher training courses you might watch lots of different classes and learn how a particular teacher works with them.
 Or you might go round with a particular student and see what a day in their lives looks like, with the different teachers they may have that day.
 This allows you to pick up strategies other people may use while also seeing what kind of challenges a particular class or child might have during that period of time.

 Then you might work either with small groups or one-to-one with pupils.
 Again you're observing and analysing what's working.
 You're not alone.
 You've got a teacher there so if you think something didn't quite land you've got somebody to bounce ideas off and look at how you might change it.